 Don't eat the red ones.
 That could be the rallying cry in Britain's coming squirrel wars.
 The U.K.'s adorable but endangered red squirrel is under siege from the American

 The gray squirrel was introduced to the British Isles more than a century ago.
 It's innocuous here in the states, but in Britain is an invasive species that outnumbers the native red squirrel by nearly 20 to 1.
-The situation has become so dire that red squirrels are now missing from much of the nation and remain on only a few islands and in the north of the country (you can glimpse them on this webcam from Anglesey, North Wales).
+The situation has become so dire that

 In 2006 a British lord urged celebrity chef Jamie Oliver to spearhead a squirrel-meat-popularization program.
 One way or another, by this year English butchers were having trouble keeping the 1-pound rodents in stock.
 Gourmets compared their taste to delicacies from duck to lamb to wild boar.
 One company started selling gray squirrel paté and another recently introduced Cajun-style squirrel-flavored potato chips.